Do I Need an Attorney?

 The Adkins Firm helps identity theft victims and consumers with credit report or background report errors across the U.S. We have represented consumers in Alabama, California, Florida, Georgia, Illinois, Indiana, Kentucky, Mississippi, New Jersey, New York, Oregon, Pennsylvania, Tennessee, Texas, Virginia and Washington, D.C.

 Our typical clients have already tried to clear their name by disputing false information to credit or background reporting companies.
 Consumers with these types of errors quickly realize that it is an uphill battle and can begin to feel helpless, especially when false information is reported or verified over and over.
-That feeling of helplessness is usually at the boing point when consumers decide whether to throw in towel and live with the scarlet letter or seek help and guidance from someone who understands the credit reporting and background system and is willing to fight billion-dollar corporations.
+That feeling of helplessness is usually at the boing point when consumers decide whether to throw in the towel and live with the scarlet letter or seek help and guidance from someone who understands the credit reporting and background system and is willing to fight billion-dollar corporations.

 When a client retains us, we take on their burdens and lead the charge in clearing their name.
 The process often includes filing a lawsuit in federal court for two reasons.
 To prevent companies from reporting false information and to recover money damages for the harm caused by the unlawful conduct.